×

 Stop writing checks

-If you still use checks, you’ll want to wait until any issued checks have cleared your account before closing.
-Then, you’ll need to get new checks for your new account to ensure your payments are cleared.
+If you still use checks, you should wait until any issued checks have cleared your account before closing.
+Then, get new checks for your new account to ensure clear payments.

-Even after you close your bank account, you should keep an eye on it for a week or two to make sure no transactions take place.
+Even after you close your bank account, you should keep an eye on it for a week or two to ensure no transactions occur.

 FAQ